vitoryago/ADAM/docs/knowledge/how_to_learn_more.md

 The transition from Q&A systems to goal-oriented agents that plan, execute, and learn.

 ### Key Files to Study
-- `src/adam/agent_system.py` - Complete agent implementation
+- `archive/advanced_features/agent_system.py` - Agent implementation
-- `src/adam/agent_tools.py` - Tool suite for agents
+- `archive/advanced_features/agent_tools.py` - Tool suite for agents
 - `examples/agent_demo.py` - See agents in action

 ### Questions You Should Be Able to Answer